ckunte/git-talk/git-talk.typ

     - a bunch of CLI programs
     - great software; bad UI/UX
     - open source, free
-    - GUI clients #sym.arrow.r sanity
+    - GUI clients = sanity
     - originally designed for linux FS; now available for all OSes
     - #highlight[for plain text] files
     - not for tracking binary files